AndersonCossul/Bank-Application/README.md

 *deposit()<br/>withdraw()<br/>transfer()<br/>showinfo()<br/><br/>11-Digit Account Number (generated with the following process: 1 or 2 depending on Savings or Checking, last two digits of SSN, unique 5-digit number, and random 3-digit number)*

 * Saving Account holders are given a Safety Deposit Box, identified by a 3-digit number and accessed with a 4-digit code
-* Checking Account holders are assigned a Debid Card with a 12-digit number and a 4-digit PIN
+* Checking Account holders are assigned a Debit Card with a 12-digit number and a 4-digit PIN
 * Both accounts will use an interface that determines the base interest rate *Saving accounts will use .25 points less than the base rate* *Checking accounts will use a 15% of the base rate.*